 Empress Gwendolyn Falcon in X is likely the straightest example of this Trope in the franchise, as she is directly sponsoring and supporting the heroes and they don't even know it until late in the game.

 Also in V, if you make too many puzzle mistakes in the Temple Of Bark, Barkman will be released to kill you.
 He has nearly as many hit points as the MegaDragon— though he turns out to be much easier at high level (or at a lower level if you know the trick), because he lacks that instant-death attack or any ranged attack at all; this can be taken advantage of.

-Might and Magic VI has an area called the Temple of Snakes, which contains some medium-level enemies and a lone Gold Dragon.
+VI has an area called the Temple of Snakes, which contains some medium-level enemies and a lone Gold Dragon.
 But if you know about the secret panel or are unlucky enough to accidentally hit it, you find a small alcove with a few treasure chests and a fat peasant named Q. He has approximately 8 times the HP of the next toughest monster in the game, and continuously casts Finger of Death against you, eradicating a character when it hits.
 (If you defeat him, there's a treasure in this room that's worth the effort: the Horn of Ros.
 The strategy guide described it as "A horn that doesn't seem to work".
 Oh,it works all right.
 It shows you the numerical HP remaining when you view an enemy's health bar, which is very useful.
 (Buff up beforehand, and hope he doesn't hit your cleric with it.
 Besides his Finger of Death, which has a low hit rate, he doesn't do anything noteworthy.
 He just has a crapton of HP, so it will take some time to get him down.
 But he is not remotely difficult, especially when compared to the MegaDragon of MM V.)

 Theoretically, the MegaDragon from MM 2 counts if you choose to fight him yourself.